Rye Coalition

 Rye Coalition is a post-hardcore band based in Jersey City, New Jersey, United States.
-The band has released four full-length albums, three EPs, a split 12-inch with Karp, and several 7-inch records.
+The band has released four albums, three EPs, a split 12-inch with Karp, and several singles.
+Described by member David Leto as "a loud rock and roll band with obvious punk influences and many classic rock influences", Rye Coalition has often been associated with genres such as emo and post-hardcore.

 Rye Coalition has released most of their albums on the Tiger Style or Gern Blandsten Records labels.
 The band's most recent album, Curses, was produced by Dave Grohl.
-The album name refers to the band's 2003 deal to sign with the ill-fated Dreamworks Records.
+The album name refers to the band's 2003 deal to sign with the ill-fated DreamWorks Records.
 After Dreamworks Records was sold to Universal/Vivendi, the band ended up "jumping from one sinking ship to another", eventually ending up at Interscope Records.
-Interscope paid to record Curses, but the Rye Coalition was dissatisfied with the label.
-By mid-2004, Rye Coalition had managed to sever ties with the label and keep the rights to Curses, which they released on Gern Blandsten.